Mark Smulian

-Mark Smulian (born 8 August 1957) is an English musician, best known as a music producer and bass player.
+Mark Smulian (מרק סמליאן; born 8 August 1957) is an English musician, best known as a music producer and bass player.
+Born in London to secular Jewish parents, Smulian immigrated to Israel in 1975, establishing himself in the Israeli music scene.
+He has produced Platinum and Gold albums and has been involved in the Middle-Eastern crossover music scene, working with musicians from diverse cultural and political backgrounds.
+Smulian co-founded Jamaà, a world music collective, and serves as the Artistic Director.
+He is also the chairman of the advisory board and musical director for Heartbeat Jerusalem, which brings Palestinian and Israeli youth together through music.

+As a composer and producer, Smulian has worked with Israeli artists like Mosh Ben Ari, Sheva, and Shotei Hanevua.
+He has also been involved in various world music projects, including Ras Hasatan and the Thesmophoria compilation.

 Biography

 Mark Smulian was born in London, England in 1957 to secular Jewish parents.
 He immigrated to Israel in 1975 and established himself as a highly accredited producer and bass player within the Israeli music scene.

 Smulian has produced Platinum and Gold albums for a number of internationally successful Israeli artists.
 In addition to producing Smulian has had a huge involvement in the Middle-Eastern crossover music scene.
 He worked with a variety of musicians from both the Israeli and Palestinian regions with artists from a vast range of different cultural and political backgrounds.

 He is the Co-founder and Artistic Director of Jamaà a world music collective that represents artists and bands from the Middle East and the chairman of the advisory board, and musical director for Heartbeat Jerusalem that brings Palestinian and Israeli youth together through music.

 In 2008 Smulian formerly introduced the Lydianstream system that works with the Codes of Behaviour, the mature emotional skills that is an intrinsic part of musical cooperation and transferable to non-musical situations.
 Smulian delivers lectures, workshops, and master classes for both music and non-musical audiences internationally.

 In 2011 Smulian relocated back to the UK where he continues his musical and non-musical activities.